-Ficus benghalensis is part of the Moraceae family and is native to tropical forests of India and Pakistan.
-This plant begins it’s life growing on other trees and then begins to envelop them, aerial roots eventually become trunks.
-Leaves are leathery with entire leaf margins and ovate or elliptic in shape, lateral veins are prominent.
+Ficus benghalensis is part of the Moraceae family and it is native to India and Pakistan.
+Banyan is considered a type of strangling fig. It starts it’s life growing on other trees, it produces aerial roots that eventually become trunks, it is this circle of trunks which eventually envelop the original tree.
+Leaves are ovate to elliptic, both primary and lateral veins are prominent.

-This plant is toxic, keep out of reach of pets and children.
+Ficus benghalensis is keep out of reach of pets and children.